What You Should Know

-Also occurs in spring and summer, and has a smooth darker cap that rarely cracks; it has smaller spores.
+Also occurs in spring and summer, has a smooth dark cap, rarely cracks, and has smaller spores.

-When German naturalist Wilhelm Gottfried Lasch (1787 - 1863) first described this mushroom in 1828 he named it Agaricus molestus.
-It was only as recently as 1978 that German-born American mycologist Rolf Singer reassigned this species to the genus Agrocybe, thus establishing its currently-accepted scientific name Agrocybe molesta.
+In 1978 German-born American mycologist Rolf Singer reassigned this mushroom to the genus Agrocybe, thus establishing the scientific name Agrocybe molesta.

-'Fieldcap' is derived from Agro-, of fields, and -cybe, head or cap, and is, therefore, a direct translation of the generic name Agrocybe.
-The specific epithet molesta comes from Latin and means 'irksome' or 'troublesome'.
-Identifying these fieldcap mushrooms can indeed be quite irksome!
+'Fieldcap' is derived from agro-, fields and -cybe, head or cap, and is therefore a direct translation of the Agrocybe genus name.
+The specific epithet molesta comes from Latin and means "troublesome" or "irksome."

 Agrocybe dura Synonyms